St Winifred’s Catholic Primary School

 Literacy or topic tasks

-Literacy or numeracy tasks, including times tables work (MyMaths later in the academic year)
+Literacy or numeracy tasks, including times tables work (MyMaths and later in the academic year)

 Tasks related to topic work